 Based on the ESIA the main E&S risk for the project is concentrated within component 2.
 The risks identified are included in table 3 below which lays out the overall ESMP for the project.
 Given the mini-grant facility, will select specific project s during implementation an E&S management framework (ESMF) has been designed to include an E&S safeguard screening process of the sub-project s to avoid, minimize and mitigate any harm to people and ecosystems and to incorporate environmental and social concerns as an intrinsic part of project cycle management.
 Table 3.
 Resilient Coastal Fisheries and Aquaculture Project ESMP

 ESP AF Principles Risks identified Against ESPs Mitigation measures Risk categorization Monitoring responsibility and frequency Budget ESP 1: Compliance with the Law None None None NA NA ESP 2: Access and Equity Slight risk of inequitable access The project design supports equal access to training, equipment, infrastructure and services, taking especially into account marginalized and vulnerable groups, including women, youth and poorer communities.
-The planning and designing of the minigrant facility will ensure grants follow a consultative, inclusive process The project will take a number of transparent steps that will help ensure that the benefits of the project are being distributed fairly with no discrimination nor favoritism.
+The planning and designing of the mini- grant facility will ensure grants follow a consultative, inclusive process The project will take a number of transparent steps that will help ensure that the benefits of the project are being distributed fairly with no discrimination nor favouritism.
 This will include, advertising broadly and conduct extensive outreach and consultative activities aimed at targeting the most vulnerable in outputs 1.2. and 2.3.
-SPC will publicly advertise and tender all contracts including the staff / technical experts of the PMUs as well as any contractors that will be involved in the Low PMU, SPC through procurement process and M&E reports M&E budget
+SPC will publicly advertise and tender all contracts including the staff / technical experts of the PMUs as well as any contractors that will be involved in the Low PMU, SPC through procurement process and M&E reports (1) Activity 1.2.2.
+Grant facility awareness raising (USD 144,773) (2)Procurement process following SPC guidelines (embedded across budget, including administrative costs) (3) Annual monitoring by ESS and Gender Officer to specifically conduct ESS and gender monitoring and reporting (50,000 budgeted for this activity under the role, as per the M&E plan)